 What’s the difference between UI & UX design?

 The short answer is that UI stands for user interface or how a website looks, whereas UX stands for user experience or how site visitors interact with a site.
 While the two are often used interchangeably, they’re not quite the same.
-For more insight, get the full comparison of UX vs UI.

 Which site builders incorporate UX design?